chachi16/chachi16/README.md

-- 👋 Hi, I’m @chachi16
+- 👋 Hi, I’m chachi kassahun
-- 👀 I’m interested in Data science.
+- 👀 I’m interested in Cloud Computing.
-- 🌱 I’m currently learning software engineering with alx Africa.
+- 🌱 I’m currently learning AWS cloud computing @ALX.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...